For outstanding postdoctoral scientists wishing to build their own UK-based independent research career addressing an

 Preliminary application stage

-If you intend to submit a preliminary application to the 17 April or 17 July 2015 deadline, you should complete and submit a preliminary application form for the Sir Henry Dale Fellowships [120KB].
+If you intend to submit a preliminary application to the 17 July 2015 deadline, you should complete and submit a preliminary application form for the Sir Henry Dale Fellowships [120KB].
 The requested accompanying information should be included in the same form and emailed as a single Word or PDF document to firstname.lastname@example.org.
 You can send letters of support separately, but these should reach the Trust by the deadline and clearly state which application they are associated with.

 Completed forms will normally be assessed within four weeks of the preliminary deadline.